 For the new Chinese middle class, being or trying to be sporty is now the typical healthy and aspirational lifestyle.
-Indeed, no matter if it is a 2km jog for morning exercise, a 5km Color Run with the running community or a training with the purpose to run a marathon, running has become a hot trend in China.
-Young Chinese, with a higher disposable income, wish to be healthier and it is boosting the growth of fitness gyms and sport events.
+Indeed, no matter, if it is a 2km jog for morning exercise, a 5km Color Run with the running community, or training with the purpose to run a marathon, running, has become a hot trend in China.
+Young Chinese, with a higher disposable income, wish to be healthier and it is boosting the growth of fitness gyms and sports events.
 According to the 2016-2017 China Fitness Industry White Paper and the Chinese Athletic Association (CAA), over 37,000 fitness clubs set up in China.
 Moreover, in 2016, almost 3 million people participate in 328 marathons in China, the number being 14 times the level of 5 years ago.

-For this young generation, another motivation in working out is a kind of fashion and beauty in their lives.
-Sportswear brands are taking advantages of this trend.
+For this young generation, another motivation for working out is a kind of fashion and beauty in their lives.
+Sportswear brands are taking advantage of this trend.
 Indeed, they are adapting their products according to China’s fashion taste.
 Indeed, they are not just sportswear brands, they are fashion brands.
-For example, in 2016, the sales of Adidas in China rose 28 percent and Nike has 22.1 percent of market share.
+For example, in 2016, the sales of Adidas in China rose 28 percent and Nike has 22.1 percent of the market share.

-Another successful example is Under Armour that has been promoting training and basketball gear in China through a brand ambassador, the basketball star Steph Curry.
-The company has positioned itself as an upper and sheer sportswear brand, and even if the brand has not gained a big portion on sportswear market, it is still many sports professionals and personal trainers’ first choice.
+Another successful example is Under Armour which has been promoting training and basketball gear in China through a brand ambassador, the basketball star Steph Curry.
+The company has positioned itself as an upper and sheer sportswear brand, and even if the brand has not gained a big portion of the sportswear market, it is still many sports professionals and personal trainers’ first choice.

 According to the Australian research company IBISWorld, from 2012 to 2017 the annualized growth rate of the fitness and gym industry was 12 percent and the industry generated $6.31 billion last year.
-In China you can find different kind of fitness clubs.
+In China, you can find different kinds of fitness clubs.
 First, high-end luxurious clubs, such as Will’s Fitness and WIDE-TERA Wellness with an annual membership range between RMB 6,000 and 10,000.
-Then, mid-level chain gyms like Hosa Fitness and Anytime Fitness costing RMB 2,000 and above.
+Then, mid-level chain gyms like Hosa Fitness and Anytime Fitness cost RMB 2,000 and above.
 Finally, there are online-to-offline companies like LEOAO and SunPig offering monthly subscriptions at RMB 99.